SpicyBananaUI/StableDiffusionDestopApp/README.md

 ## Windows Installer

-For easy distribution and installation, this project includes a Windows installer builder:
+For easy distribution and installation, this project includes a Windows installer builder that creates a complete, portable installation package.
 ### Building the Installer

 **Prerequisites:**
 - .NET SDK installed
 - Python 3.10 or 3.11 installed
-- (Optional) Inno Setup for automatic compilation
+- (Optional) Inno Setup 6 for automatic compilation

 **Recommended build command:**
 ```powershell